danielaparker/jsoncons/doc/md/Classes/json.md

     string_type as<string_type>() const noexcept
     string_type as<string_type>(const char_allocator& allocator) const noexcept
-If value is string, returns value, otherwise returns result of `to_string`.
+If value is string, returns value, otherwise returns result of `dump`.

     as<X<T>>()
 If the type `X` is not `std::basic_string` but otherwise satisfies [SequenceContainer](http://en.cppreference.com/w/cpp/concept/SequenceContainer), `as<X<T>>()` returns the `json` value as an `X<T>` if the `json` value is an array and each element is convertible to type `T`, otherwise throws.